yonathangashu/resume/template.typ

       ])
       #list(
         "Member of the government development team in the Data Targeting Solutions division.
-This team is essential for the creation of enterprise applications in support of targeting using Cloud Native techniques", "Utilized " + [_#"Java"_] + " to develop backend database management features for internal web application, and successfully integrated those functionalities into the frontend interface using " + [_#"VueJS"_], "Created a developer-sided API to allow for more efficient creation of test agreements/datafeeds", "Awarded a monetary award for exceptional contirbutions" )
+This team is essential for the creation of enterprise applications in support of targeting using Cloud Native techniques", "Utilized " + "J" + [_#"ava"_] + " to develop backend database management features for internal web application, and successfully integrated those functionalities into the frontend interface using " + [_#"VueJS"_], "Created a developer-sided API to allow for more efficient creation of test agreements/datafeeds",
+        //"Awarded a monetary award for exceptional contirbutions" )
     ],
   )